 Given a similarity measure, a good coloring of fiber tracts should reflect the similarities between the tracts such that similar tracts are assigned to similar colors and different tracts are assigned to different colors.
-Embedding fiber tracts in perceptuallyuniform color spaces, which are subsets of \mathbb{R}^3 , provides a practical way to approximately achieve this goal.
-A perceptually uniform color space is an empiricallyconstructed color space where the Euclidean distances between color triplets are approximately proportional to perceptual differences between them.
-Lab and Luv are two common examples of such color spaces [12].
+Embedding fiber tracts in perceptually uniform color spaces, which are subsets of $\mathbb{R}^3$ , provides a practical way to approximately achieve this goal.
+A perceptually uniform color space is an empirically constructed color space in which the Euclidean distances between color triplets are approximately proportional to the perceptual differences between them.
+L\a\b\ and Luv are two common examples of such color spaces [13].

-Embedding fiber tracts in the $L^a^b^$ space is the general coloring scheme used in the interactive tools presented here.
-For this, we compute an approximation of the $L^a^b^$ color gamut, as visible on the right panels of Figure 6, and use it as a container for force directed embedding.
-To avoid having to adjust a repulsive container force, which would likely need a hard-to-control, steep gradient, we perform a physically accurate simulation with container contact detection.
+Embedding fiber tracts in the L\a\b\ space is the general coloring scheme used in the interactive tools presented here.
+For this, we compute an approximation of the L\a\b\ color gamut, as visible on the right panels of Fig. 6, and use it as a container for force-directed embedding.
+To avoid having to adjust a repulsive container force, which would likely need a steep, hard-to-control gradient, we perform a physically accurate simulation with container contact detection.
 The embedding begins in the center of the gamut and is gradually expanded until most of the space is filled.
-During implementation we observed that the largest distances are often embedded along the luminance axis, the vertical (in paper coordinate frame) axis, of the color gamut.
+During implementation we observed that the largest distances are often embedded along the luminance axis, the vertical (in paper coordinate frame) axis of the color gamut.
 This is problematic because luminance offers little resolution and can be interpreted as a lighting effect.
-We therefore apply a "flattening" force at the beginning of a simulation cycle to force large distances to lie in the horizontal plane (ab-plane).
+We therefore apply a "flattening" force at the beginning of a simulation cycle to force large distances to lie in the horizontal plane (a\b\-plane).
 These force components, acting on the luminance axis towards the center of the gamut, wear off as the embedding moves towards a steady state.
 The force computation used is the same as for the 2D embedding, with straightforward 3D modifications.
-In terms of interaction, the color embedder only supports collapsing and color grabbing.
+In terms of interaction, the color embedder supports only collapsing and color grabbing.

-3.4.3 Fiber Tracts as Planar Curves
+4.4.3 Fiber Tracts as Planar Curves